dthx2710/dthx2710/README.md

 - **FoodFriend (Dell InnovateFest 2023)** - [LinkedIn](https://www.linkedin.com/posts/dylan-tok-hong-xun_dellinnovatefest-sitpathmakers-activity-7111645604912537601-Tjif?utm_source=share&utm_medium=member_desktop)

-   Description: FoodFriend is an inclusive Mobile Application dedicated to reducing friction in accessing our common F&B spaces by effectively communicating their preferences to the vendors, promoting self-sufficiency and basic financial literacy.
+   FoodFriend is an inclusive Mobile Application dedicated to reducing friction in accessing our common F&B spaces by effectively communicating their preferences to the vendors, promoting self-sufficiency and basic financial literacy.

   It is built on a cloud-native approach with a scalable microservices architecture.
 Additional technologies used were data science to recommend similar food choices based on order history and OCR for a streamlined stall vendor onboarding process (uploading menu images).

 - **Instant Messaging with gRPC (TikTok Tech Immersion 2023 Backend Assignment)** - [GitHub](https://github.com/dthx2710/ttti-2023-asgn)